(Last Update: 02/11/2025)

 Material Considerations

-- In addition to being better for the environment, mattresses made from these recycled materials are often more breathable and hypoallergenic, making them an excellent choice for individuals with allergies or sensitive skin.
+• In addition to being better for the environment, mattresses made from these recycled materials are often more breathable and hypoallergenic.

 Certifications and Labels

-- Certifications and labels are essential when purchasing a sustainable mattress, as they guarantee that the product meets specific standards and is safe, sustainable, and high-quality.
+• Certifications and labels are essential when purchasing a sustainable mattress.
+They guarantee that the product meets specific standards and is safe, sustainable, and high-quality.

 Lifespan and Maintenance